Vlietland-College/AutoMoveOU-for-google-workspace/README.md

 # ZTE and enrollment
 If you use [zero-touch enrollment tokens](https://support.google.com/chrome/a/answer/10130175?hl=en) you need to create a new token for the container ou.
 Also change enrollment settings to make sure new student-devices are enrolled in the correct OU.

+# Undo changes
+There is a function named 'undoChanges' that places all chromeos devices back in the OU defined during firstRun and removes the underlying ou structure.